 It is difficult to discern if rising educational attainment causes increased labor force participation, or if women’s rising labor force participation rates spur them to undertake additional educational investments.

 Author's main message

-Women’s labor market activity makes women and girls more economically valuable to their families and to society.
-While women’s labor force participation rates have risen in many countries, rates remain quite low in some countries and regions.
-In some countries, like the US, after a steady rise, rates have plateaued since 1990.
-Given societal benefits such as greater economic growth, governments have a compelling interest to undertake policies to encourage women’s labor force participation.
+Women's labor market activity makes women and girls more economically valuable to their families and to society.
+While women's labor force participation rates have risen in many countries, rates remain quite low in some countries and regions.
+For the US, the rate has plateaued since the 1990s and it has declined relative to peer countries.
+Given societal benefits such as greater economic growth, governments have a compelling interest to undertake policies to encourage women's labor force participation.
 Parental leave and childcare subsidies are two such examples.

-Considerable progress was made in achieving these goals by 2015, the target year, though the desired change is far from complete.
+While considerable progress was made by the target year of 2015, the desired change was far from complete.
 Effective as of 2016, the UN established a new set of goals called the Sustainable Development Goals, with a target date of 2030.
-These goals explicitly include the following: “achieve gender equality and empower all women and girls.”
+These goals build on earlier efforts and seek to achieve gender equality and to continue efforts to empower all women and girls.